Q-org/w/versioned_docs/version-2.0.0-beta.1/intro.md

 npm run start
 ```

 The `cd` command changes the directory you're working with.
-In order to work with your newly created 小易 site, you'll need to navigate the terminal there.
+In order to work with your newly created 微微 site, you'll need to navigate the terminal there.

 The `npm run start` command builds your website locally and serves it through a development server, ready for you to view at http://localhost:3000/.